skx/simple-vpn/README.md

 ## VPN-Server Setup

-Configuring a VPN server requires three things:
+Configuring a VPN server requires two things:

 * The `simple-vpn` binary to be running in server-mode.
-  * This requires a configuration-file to be specified.
+  * This requires the use of a simple configuration-file.
 * Your webserver to proxy (websocket) requests to it.
   * You __must__ ensure that your webserver uses TLS to avoid sniffing.

 A minimal configuration file for the server looks like this: